JulianKemmerer/PipelineC/docs/SYN_DESIGN.md

 unit + 0.5 while the boundary it stands for is the segment's exact `.end`, so an operation output whose true edge is where the next segment *begins* can round to a hair inside it.
-Without that slack half the `BIN_OP_MINUS` outputs disappeared and the planner had nothing to use between whole iterations.
+Without that slack half the `BIN_OP_MINUS` outputs would disappear, leaving the planner nothing to use between whole iterations.

-`--coarse` (and the hotspot mini-sweep, which is a `--coarse` run in isolation) uses `GET_BEST_GUESS_IDEAL_SLICES(n)` = n evenly spaced global fractions with no idea what they'd hit (a cut at 0.5 here would have landed inside `acc` and been silently lost — the "Finding
-#1" bug class the invariant above guards against).
-A landscape-aware,
-exact-cut-count replacement for this (`SEARCH_EXACT_CUT_COUNT`/ `GET_EVEN_SLICES_OVER_LANDSCAPE`) was built and measured against real sky130 synthesis: on the divider design it consistently placed cuts *worse* than the blind fractions it was meant to improve on (~16% lower fmax at an equal, fixed cut count, holding every other change constant) with no counter-example found where it did better — reverted rather than shipped.
+`--coarse` (and the hotspot mini-sweep, which is a `--coarse` run in isolation) uses `GET_BEST_GUESS_IDEAL_SLICES(n)` = n evenly spaced global fractions with no landscape awareness — a cut at a blind fraction can land inside an atomic span and be silently lost, exactly the failure class the sliceability/descend-rule invariants above guard against for the planned sweep.
+A landscape-aware, exact-cut-count replacement for `--coarse` (`SEARCH_EXACT_CUT_COUNT`/`GET_EVEN_SLICES_OVER_LANDSCAPE`) was measured against real sky130 synthesis on the divider design and consistently placed cuts worse than the blind fractions it was meant to improve on (~16% lower fmax at an equal, fixed cut count, holding every other change constant, with no counter-example found) — not shipped.
-See the project's autopipelining-fmax investigation handoff notes if revisiting this.

 Compatibility/coarse paths still use `CHECK_CUTS_VS_LATENCY` to compare a fractional cut count against the leaf slices that actually materialized in the subtree.
 Its strictness follows the landscape:

-- **Zero leaf slices** while cuts were planned: always a hard error (the Finding #1 class — every register vanished).
+- **Zero leaf slices** while cuts were planned: always a hard error — every register vanishing is always a hard error.
 - **Fully sliceable subtree** (every delay unit legal — pure comb, a register can go anywhere): fewer leaf slices than cuts is a hard error — nothing in the subtree may absorb a cut, so a shortfall means slicing